How to Store Your Bread

 Staple Loaf

-A hearty, crusty sourdough loaf made with bread flour and freshly-milled Georgia-grown Catawba red wheat that's perfect for sandwiches, French toast, and eating in the kitchen late at night.
+A hearty, crusty sourdough loaf made with organic bread flour and freshly-milled Georgia-grown Catawba red wheat that's perfect for sandwiches, French toast, and eating in the kitchen late at night.

 Sandwich Loaf